alanionita/100-days-of-code/r1-log.md

 ### R1D19
 Project #9 - Continued to struggle with methods on trying to loop through category names and then append to the page.

+### R1D20
+Project #9 - Was able to pull 3-5 cateogires and 5 articles per category, but could not display all cateogires at the same time. #Progress